Kidney stones | Kōwhatu tākihi

 Illustration of kidney pain flaring in man's body

-Video: what are kidney stones?
+Video: What are kidney stones?

 Click the image below to visit the website, scroll down to see the video 'what are kidney stones', then click play.
-This video may take a few moments to load.

 (external link)